-Post-polio syndrome (PPS) is a disorder of the nerves and muscles that happens in some people many years after they have had polio.
-PPS may cause new muscle weakness that worsens over time, pain in the muscles and joints, and tiredness.
+Post-polio syndrome (PPS) is a disorder of the nerves and muscles.
+It happens in some people many years after they have had polio.
+PPS may cause new muscle weakness that gets worse over time, pain in the muscles and joints, and tiredness.
 People with PPS often feel exhausted.

 Polio is a contagious disease caused by the polio virus.
 It can spread through body fluids.
 It most often strikes young children.
 Severe polio may lead to paralysis and breathing problems.

-In the United States, an epidemic of polio peaked in the early 1950s.
-Polio vaccines helped to wipe out polio in the United States and almost everywhere else.
-Unfortunately, polio is making a comeback, and there have been recent outbreaks around the world.
+In the U.S., an epidemic of polio peaked in the early 1950s.
+Polio vaccines helped to wipe out polio in the U.S. and almost everywhere else.
+But polio is making a comeback.
+There have been recent outbreaks around the world.

 Symptoms of polio can range from a mild, flu-like illness to serious muscle paralysis.
-Many people who survive polio are later at risk of PPS.
+Many people who survive polio are later at risk for PPS.

 PPS happens in some people who have recovered from polio.
-It starts an average of 35 years after the original polio and may cause new muscle weakness, pain, and exhaustion.
-The weakness is gets worse over time and may eventually make it difficult to breathe.
+It starts an average of 35 years after the original polio and may eventually make it hard to breathe.
 PPS may cause the muscles to shrink.

 What causes post-polio syndrome?

 The cause of PPS is still not clear.
 Some experts think it may have to do with the way that the nerves have to regrow branches.
-This may overwork the nerve cells, after a bout of polio.
-Another idea under investigation is that the virus “sleeps” in the nervous system and reactivates later, causing PPS.
+This may overwork the nerve cells after a bout of polio.
+Another idea under investigation is that the virus “sleeps” in the nervous system.
+It reactivates later, causing PPS.
 It is also possible that the immune system somehow gets mixed up and attacks the body’s own nerves.
 Researchers are still trying to learn more about the possible causes of PPS.